rishi-29-02/DSA/README.md

 12. Check for the balanced binary tree.
 13. Find the Least Common Ancestor (LCA) of the two nodes.
 14. Find all the nodes at a given distance from the target node.

+## Dynamic Programming
+### Bounded Knapsack

+1. Knapsack Problem
+2. Check if the subset sum is possible
+3. Equal Sum Partition
+4. Count the Number of Subsets with the given sum
+5. Min.
+Subset sum difference
+6. Subset sum difference with given difference k
+7. Target Sum

+### UnBounded Knapsack

+1. Rod Cutting Problem
+2. Coin Chnage Problem I : No. of Ways
+3. Coin Change Problem II : Min.
+No. of Coins